-Dr. Quiroz is an Associate Professor in the Departments of Psychiatry and Neurology at Harvard Medical School and Massachusetts General Hospital (MGH) in Boston, MA.
+Dr. Quiroz is Associate Professor in the Departments of Psychiatry and Neurology at Harvard Medical School and Massachusetts General Hospital (MGH) in Boston, MA.
 She is the Director of the MGH Familial Dementia Neuroimaging Lab and the Multicultural Alzheimer’s Prevention Program-MAPP.
 She earned her master’s degree in cognitive neuroscience and PhD in clinical psychology from Boston University.
 She completed a postdoctoral fellowship in neuropsychology and brain imaging of Alzheimer’s disease (AD) at MGH.
 Her research interests include brain imaging, genomics, early detection and preclinical biomarkers of Alzheimer’s disease and other dementias.

-Dr. Quiroz’s work has already provided evidence of brain abnormalities in cognitively-intact individuals at high risk for AD, decades before their clinical onset.
+Dr. Quiroz’s work has already provided evidence of brain abnormalities in cognitively-intact individuals at genetic risk for AD, decades before their clinical onset.
 Her findings have helped the field to re-conceptualize Alzheimer as a sequence of changes that begins decades before cognitive decline, and which may be targeted by promising disease-slowing treatments at a time in which they might have their most profound effect.
 Her research work has resulted in several publications that have generated considerable discussion in the field and has achieved recognition by colleagues at the national and international level.
-Dr. Quiroz’s work has been recognized with several awards, including an NIH Director’s Early Independence Award, the FABBS Foundation Early Career Impact Award, the MGH Research Scholar Award and the Alzheimer’s Association Inge Grundke-Iqbal Award for Alzheimer’s Research.
+Dr. Quiroz’s work has been recognized with several awards, including an NIH Director’s Early Independence Award, the FABBS Foundation Early Career Impact Award, the MGH Research Scholar Award (2020-2025) and the Alzheimer’s Association Inge Grundke-Iqbal Award for Alzheimer’s Research.